 - Continued Influence Effect: People tend to believe previously learned misinformation, even after it’s been corrected.
 For your communications plan, this is important for crisis communication, brand monitoring, proper media training for all ambassadors and spokespeople, and the development and reinforcement of obvious messages across the organization.

 - Curse of Knowledge: I first heard the term “curse of knowledge” when Lindsay Bell wrote about it.
-Since then, I probably talk about it to clients and prospects at least once a week.
+Since then, I talk about it with clients and prospects at least once a week.
 You know your product or service like the back of your hand.
 You know the lingo around it, the acronyms, the details of how and why.
 Things make sense to you out of context, which is foreign to those who aren’t as familiar with your product.
 This is the curse of knowledge, and it is one of the biggest struggles in developing an effective communications plan.

 - Expectation Bias: You create your own reality and get what you expect.
 So if your consumer expects to have a good experience with your brand, they are more likely to do so.
 Even if this means they forgive any hiccups along the way.
 It’s always important to think about how you can set that expectation before a consumer ever interacts with you.

 - Pareidolia: Laura Petrolino wrote quite a bit about this a couple of years ago here.

 - Framing Effect: How you present information matters.
 Period.